 Get in Shape

 I work with a lot of clients who can benefit from wearing shapewear.
 With there being quite a few different kinds of it on the market, I wanted to be able to recommend which one would suit every client’s specific needs better.
 I went on to do my research, and ordered many different types of shapewear online so that I could try them all on and see the effect.
-Even though I wear size 2, I have noticed quite a bit of a difference in how my tight-fitting dresses look with and without the shapewear, especially in the ‘muffin top’ area.
+Even though I wear size 2, I have noticed quite a bit of a difference in how my tight-fitting dresses look with and without the shapewear.
 From now on I do not have to remember to keep sucking my stomach in! 🙂 It is taken care of by a shaper.
-So happy I was inspired to do this research for my clients! 🙂 I would say that only women with very ectomorphic (lean) body type will not benefit from wearing shapewear.
+So happy I was inspired to do this research for my clients! 🙂 I would say that only women with a very ectomorphic (lean) body type will not benefit from wearing shapewear.

 Here is my report, along with the names and pictures of my personal favourites.